…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 … he had no control over his situation

-Joseph had totally lost all his rights twice.
+Joseph had totally lost all his rights and personal freedoms twice.

 He had been reduced to nothing, destitute twice.